ansible/galaxy_ng/docs/dev/developer_guide/overview.md

 Pulp is a pluggable library for managing software packages.
 It has the ability to store software (such as ansible collections and container images), sync them from remote sources (such as galaxy.ansible.com and quay.io) and organize them into repositories.
 We make use of the following pulp projects:

 - [pulpcore](https://github.com/pulp/pulpcore/): by itself, this doesn't do a whole lot.
-Tt provides the generic data structures required for storing any software type, which are added using plugins.
+It provides the generic data structures required for storing any software type, which are added using plugins.
 - [pulp_ansible](https://github.com/pulp/pulp_ansible/): this is a pulp plugin that adds support for ansible collections and roles.
 This is the primary plugin that galaxy_ng makes use of.
 - [pulp_container](https://github.com/pulp/pulp_container/): another pulp plugin that adds support for container images.
 This is used for Execution Environment support in galaxy_ng.